The Value of a Durable Power of Attorney, Healthcare Directive, and Living Will

 - You get to choose your legal representative as your Power of Attorney to make decisions for you and in your best interests, not a judge.

-- A well-written Power of Attorney addresses your financial, personal, medical and quality of life and gives legal authority to your designated representative.
+- A well-written Power of Attorney addresses your financial, personal, medical, and quality of life and gives legal authority to your designated representative.

-Fredrick P. Niemann, Esq., a 40+ year experienced NJ elder care and elder law lawyer, says “you absolutely must have a Power of Attorney.
+Fredrick P. Niemann, Esq., a 40+ year experienced NJ elder care and elder law lawyer, says, “You absolutely must have a Power of Attorney.
 Don’t delay.”

 CHECKLIST TO CONSIDER IF YOU NEED A NEW OR REVISED POWER OF ATTORNEY

 - Is your General Durable Power of Attorney more than 10 years old?
 If so, banks in New Jersey are not required to recognize it.
-We recommend that your General Durable Power of Attorney and Living Will be updated or reviewed every 5 or so years.
+We recommend that your General Durable Power of Attorney and Living Will be updated or reviewed every 5 years.

 - Does your General Durable Power of Attorney continue to name the appropriate representative for you?
 You can name one or more attorney(s)-in-fact to act in your place with reference to your financial matters if you are unable to do so.
-You should verify that your named attorney(s)-in-fact and any successors have current addresses.
+You should verify that your named attorney(s)-in-fact, and any successors have current addresses.

 A DURABLE POWER OF ATTORNEY IN NEW JERSEY CAN GREATLY ASSIST IN ASSET PROTECTION PLANNING AND LIFE CARE PLANNING